 If we include current ratio to the perspective (current ratio = current assets / current liabilities), Company Y is in a better position to pay off short-term debt (if we consider that account receivables and inventories could be turned into cash within a short period of time) as its current ratio is 0.81.

 Even if Company X has more cash, they have lesser accounts receivables & inventories.
 From one perspective it is a good position to be in as nothing is locked up and the major part has been liquidated.
 But at the same time, more cash ratio and less current ratio means (compared to Company Y); Company X could have better utilized the cash lying for asset generation.
 From this perspective, Company Y has better utilized their cash.

-Cash Ratio Calculation – Nestle Example
+Cash coverage ratio Calculation – Nestle Example

-Now you may have understood the meaning of cash ratio.
+Now you may have understood the meaning of cash coverage ratio.
 In this section, we will take an example from the industry so that you can understand how this ratio works.